 Moving down in size, West Dell (sleeps 6-7), with its axe-cut beams, was an old crofter's cottage.
 South Dell (sleeps 6) was once the lodge's original kitchen; it comes with its own piano.
 Both of these have a master double on the ground floor, and two cosy twin bedrooms in the eaves: ample for a family.
 East Dell (sleeps 4-5) is more secluded, with a pretty garden and a 'sit-ootery': a bench beneath an ancient oak.
 It would suit a couple or smaller family.

-Little Dell (sleeps 2) - or the 'Packham Suite' as it's been nicknamed since Springwatch's Chris Packham bedded down here - is a romantic 1-bedroom cottage at the back, with a private hedge-trimmed garden.
+For a cute couple's hideaway, Dell Cottage and Little Dell - or the 'Packham Suite' as it's been nicknamed since Springwatch's Chris Packham bedded down here - are romantic 1-bedroom cottages with private gardens and cosy woodburners to cuddle up in front of.

 - Washing machine